apache/flink/docs/content/docs/ops/batch/batch_shuffle.md

 - **For `AdaptiveBatchScheduler`** : The default constraint is `UNFINISHED_PRODUCERS` to perform pipelined-like shuffle.
 If the value is set to `ALL_PRODUCERS_FINISHED` or `ONLY_FINISHED_PRODUCERS`, performance may be degraded.
 - **If `SpeculativeExecution` is enabled** : The default constraint is `ONLY_FINISHED_PRODUCERS` to bring some performance optimization compared with blocking shuffle.
 Since producers and consumers have the opportunity to run at the same time, more speculative execution tasks may be created, and the cost of failover will also increase.
 If you want to fall back to the same behavior as blocking shuffle, you can configure this value to `ALL_PRODUCERS_FINISHED`.
 It is also important to note that `UNFINISHED_PRODUCERS` is not supported in this mode.

+### Remote Storage Support

+Hybrid shuffle supports to store the shuffle data to the remote storage.
+The remote storage path can be configured by [taskmanager.network.hybrid-shuffle.remote.path]({{< ref "docs/deployment/config" >}}#taskmanager-network-hybrid-shuffle-remote-path).
+This feature supports various remote storage systems, including OSS, HDFS, S3, etc. See [Flink Filesystem]({{< ref "docs/deployment/filesystems/overview" >}}) for more information about the Flink supported filesystems.

+Note: The remote storage is only supported in the new hybrid shuffle mode.
+For more details about the new mode, please refer to the following [The New Mode And The Legacy Mode]({{< ref "docs/ops/batch/batch_shuffle#the-new-mode-and-the-legacy-mode" >}}).

+### The New Mode And The Legacy Mode

+We have refactored the architecture of Hybrid shuffle in Flink 1.18 (new mode), to resolve some existing issues.
+It has several advantages compared to the original architecture (legacy mode), such as requiring less network memory and supporting remote storage.

+The new mode is enabled by default.
+To switch back to the legacy mode, set [taskmanager.network.hybrid-shuffle.enable-new-mode]({{< ref "docs/deployment/config" >}}#taskmanager-network-hybrid-shuffle-enable-new-mode) to `false`.

+Note: The legacy mode is deprecated and can be removed in future releases.

 ### Limitations